 Also, thanks to the five-year gap between the last game and this one, Ellie has now finally learnt how to swim!
 So, no more carrying her on pallets as she refuses to get her feet wet.
 Plus, Joel kept his promise of teaching her how to play the guitar, a very interesting mini-game which you will play throughout the story.
 Not only will you be playing predetermined songs, but you can also play whatever chords you want, leading to some people posting videos of them actually playing full popular songs within the game!

 Even though I played the first game last week, I don’t recall any actual ‘puzzles’ within the game, bar the usual move an object to climb on it.
 However, The Last of Us Part II has a decent amount of mechanics and elements which could be construed as being ‘puzzles’.
-First of all, there are a lot of safes which you need to open if going for the platinum, each one containing a bunch of ammo or resources.
+First of all, there are a lot of safes that you need to open if going for the platinum, each one containing a bunch of ammo or resources.
 Fun fact – even if you can’t find the actual combination to unlock these (they’re always in the same area the safe is), if you turn up the volume, you’ll hear when you select the right number – you basically crack the safes open!

 There is the return of moving objects around to climb on, but there are a few more advanced versions such as setting an object with wheels on the top of a ramp then opening a gate so it rolls out.
 Ladders also make an appearance again, usually with both a ‘correct’ place to put them and also a secret placement which leads you to a new collectable or loot.
 There’s nothing too taxing here, it’s all very straight-forward, but there are two new features/mechanics which greatly adds to the immersion and work as ‘puzzles’ in their own way…